Laughing last, laughing best

 “What would I do?”
 Mr. Dell said to an audience of several thousand.
 “I’d shut it down and give the money back to the shareholders.”

-Well, Mr. Jobs didn’t do that and now Apple is the largest company in the world, judged by market capitalization.
+Well, Mr. Jobs didn’t do that and Apple went on to be the largest company in the world, judged by market capitalization.
+It was the first company in history to surpass the mark of $1 trillion.
 Today, we live in a society of iPhones, iPads, iMacs, iTunes and iPods.
 Oh, and iWatches.

 Mr. Jobs injected 1997 Apple with a new spirit of adventure.
 He challenged his employees to think innovatively — develop new products people didn’t even know they wanted.
 In the process, they transformed mobile phones, the music industry and, with their iPad tablet, computing and publishing.